Money Tips & Education

 Higher credit utilization doesn't automatically mean you're bad with money, though.

 Suppose that you charge all your monthly bills to one credit card, then pay it off at the end of each month.
-Until your credit card issuer reports your payment, your utilization appears very high.
+Until your credit card issuer reports your payment, your utilization could appear very high.
 But the fact that you're paying in full (and hopefully, on time) means that you know how to manage your debt responsibly.

 How to calculate your credit utilization